Why Is Vision Therapy a Controversial Topic?

 What Is Vision Therapy?

-Visual therapy is a highly individualized program meant to address each patient’s unique vision/learning problems and rate of progress.
+Visual therapy is a highly individualized program meant to address each patient’s unique vision or learning problems and rate of progress.
 It is a progressive program that constantly challenges patients with new exercises and procedures.
 Most doctors who treat patients with vision therapy see their patients once or twice a week for 30 minutes to an hour.
 Depending on the patient’s age and condition and the doctor’s system, some doctors give homework to the patients to complete at home.

 Depending on the eye ailment or the learning disorder, the procedures of vision therapy vary.
 Doctors use this therapy to help patients improve their fundamental visual skills and abilities.
 Therapy proponents also use vision therapy to alter how the patient processes or interprets visual information.
-The hope is to also improve the patient’s visual comfort and efficiency.
+The hope is also to improve the patient’s visual comfort and efficiency.

 There are several specialized tools doctors use to perform visual therapy with patients.
 These include corrective lenses, therapeutic lenses, prism lenses, optical filters, eye patches, computer software, balance boards, and visual-motor-sensory integration training devices.